-\$74.95
+pawpaw pioneers and enthusiasts.
+The subtitle of this new book-"A Mini Manual for Growing and Caring for PawPaws from Seed to Table", pretty much covers the content.
+It doesn't do justice though, to the wealth of very readable information, lavishly illustrated with glossy, high quality photos.
+You will be entertained, educated and inspired.

+806-4900 176 PAGES | 8" x 9" Soft Cover

+87

 Orchard Supplies

 Whiffletree Farm & Nursery offers many supplies to get your orchard up and running, and to provide plants with vital protection, growth promotion, and health maintenance.

 DRAMM

 DRAMM BP-4LI SPRAYER

 Foliar applications become fun with this high performance outfit!
 The 15 litre (4gal) sprayer is designed to fit comfortably on your back.
 Fully variable operating pressure from 30 to 150 psi with the turn of a dial makes professional results possible for the discerning gardener.
 Deluxe dual fan nozzle with adjustable cone ensures excellent coverage.
-The BP-4Li will run for up to 1 hour on a fully charged 18 volt, 3.0 Ah Makita
+The BP-4Li will run for up to 1 hour on a fully charged 18 volt, 3.0 Ah Makita battery and recharge in 4 hours.
+Comes with charger and one battery.

-Main power switch Shut-off for safety
+Shut-off for safety

 Kwazar Sprayers

 Professional quality, imported from Poland.
 No need to put up with a cheap squirt.

-VENUS SPRAYER

-Built to outlast common sprayers, the Venus sprayers are lightweight, compact and handy to use in the home, or vegetable garden.

-729-6201 1 Litre 729-6202 2 Litre
+VENUS SPRAYER Built to outlast common sprayers, the Venus sprayers are lightweight, compact and handy to use in the home, or vegetable garden.
+729-6201 1 Litre \$45.95 729-6202 2 Litre \$54.95 ORION SPRAYER These reliable pressure sprayers are well built with highly durable and chemically resistant materials.

-\$51.95

-ORION SPRAYER

-These reliable pressure sprayers are well built with highly durable and chemically resistant materials.
 They come with transparent tank level gauge, safety valve and a telescoping fiberglass lance.
 5 year tank warranty.

-729-6406 6 Litre 729-6409 9 Litre
+729-6406 6 Litre 729-6409 9 Litre \$109.95 \$119.95

-NEPTUNE 15 L SPRAYER OUR BEST SELLING MODEL

-A comfortable, leakproof backpack sprayer with 15 litre capacity.
-Detachable pump handle can be mounted

-for either left or right hand operating.
-The Neptune pump unit is designed to create constant pressure up to 80psi for a very fine, precise spraying pattern.
-The telescopic lance with a built-in pressure gauge adjusts from 60-116 cm (24"-46") Comes with spare seals and herbicide nozzle.
+NEPTUNE 15 L SPRAYER OUR BEST SELLING MODEL A comfortable, leakproof backpack sprayer with 15 litre capacity.
+Detachable pump handle can be mounted for either left or right hand operating.
+The Neptune pump unit is designed to create Neptune pump unit is designed to create constant pressure up to 80psi for a very fine, precise spraying pattern.
+The telescopic lance with a built-in pressure gauge adjusts from 60-116 cm (24"-46") Comes with spare seals and herbicide nozzle. seals and nerbicide nozzle.

 729-6615

 15 Litre

 \$199.95

 Contact us for replacement parts or seals on any Kwazar sprayer.

 Attachments for Orion & Neptune -